ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 Change management includes tasks such as upgrades, configuration changes, and deletion.

-It is recommended that you grant users and processes the IAM roles and actions with the least privilage required for their work.
+It is recommended that you grant users and processes the IAM roles and actions with the least privilege required for their work.
 For example, limit the ability to delete production resources.

 ## How {{site.data.keyword.IBM}} helps ensure disaster recovery